MrOlm/drep/docs/choosing_parameters.rst

 Neither of these algorithms are perfect, especially in repeat-prone genomes.
 Regions of the genome which are not homologous can align to each other and artificially decrease ANI.
 In fact, when a genome is compared to itself, ANIm often reports values <100% for this reason. gANI is better about this, but seems to be more sensitive to genome subsetting.

 * **ANImf** is very similar to ANIm, but filters the alignment before calculating ANI.
-This takes slighty
+This takes slighty more time, but is much more accurate with repeat regions

 Minimum secondary ANI
 +++++++++++++++++++++